Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Think about the brainstorming we did about local attitudes in our own community towards reproductive health.
 Do you think individuals here face similar obstacles in accessing reproductive health resources such as abortions, contraceptives, etc.?

-- What are some barriers that you see in our community that prevent women and other individuals from accessing reproductive healthcare?
-If you do not see any barriers, why do you think that is?
+- What are some barriers that you see in our community that prevent people from accessing reproductive healthcare?

 - Have you heard American politicians, policymakers, or judges speak about reproductive health on TV or other news?
 What have you heard them say?
 How does that compare to what you heard public officials say in the articles you read?